The assessment of students’ learning and progress is central to effective teaching and learning. The purpose of this assessment is:

 The Knowledge, Attitudes, Skills and Habits (KASH) are reviewed for each student in each subject on a termly basis.
 Development in each area is determined by the subject teacher as either, concern, cause for concern, secure, enhancing or excelling dependent on the progress being made when compared with curriculum expectations.

 The assessing of students is an ongoing process and gathers evidence from a variety of sources:

 - Written work in the classroom

 - Preparation, Practice & Retrieval (Click here for full policy)

 - External examination including GCSE/BTEC/GCE examinations

 As part of the school’s assessment process, our students will sit internal test/exams during each academic year.
-KS4 and KS5 students will also take external exams.
-In order to assist our students with their revision, the following study skills guidance material has been made available for them.
+In order to assist our students with their revision, the study skills guidance material below has been made available for them.
 Additional support can also be obtained by students from their subject teachers, Heads of House, Form Tutors and Heads of Year.